collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 ### Git and GitHub Tour

+Git is a version control system that you install on your computer and use via your terminal.
+GitHub is a web browser dashboard you can use in connection with Git.
+GitHub is kind of like a social network for developers.
+You have a profile where you store your code in repositories (a.k.a repos) and you have a newsfeed where you can see the activity of developers you follow.
+Organizations can have accounts too.

 <!--
 What are open-source, Git and GitHub?
 At the heart of open source is the idea that by sharing code, we can make better, more reliable software.

-High level explanation: Git is a version control system that you install on your computer and use via your terminal.
-Some people came along and decided to create a web-based dashboard that you can use in connection with Git.
-I kind of think of GitHub as being like Facebook for developers.
-You have a profile where you store your code in repositories (a.k.a repos) and you have a newsfeed where you can see the activity of developers you follow.
-Organizations can have accounts too.
-If you want to work on code, you can clone or download a repo onto your personal computer, make your changes, then push the changes back to the repo on GitHub.
-Meanwhile, other users can add their own changes.
-Git and GitHub will record every change to a file and will tell you if there is a conflict between the changes of two different people.
 -->

 </td></tr>